The effects of varying colour-luminosity relations on supernova science: Effect of varying within subgroups in cosmological fits

-In this section, instead of fixing $\beta$ values for each SN based on educated, empirical simulated distributions, we let the data choose the optimal scenarios by performing cosmological fits to the SN sample allowing several $\beta$ parameters to be directly inferred from the fit.
-Since it is impossible at present to derive an individual $R_V$ reddening law for every SN, and even less an individual intrinsic colour-luminosity relation, we allow $\beta$ to vary for a subsample of objects based on different observed parameters such as colour, host-galaxy stellar mass, light-curve width, redshift, and magnitude.
-For each observable, the whole sample is split into 2, 3, or 4 bins (divided according either to the number of SNe in each bin or alternatively to the bin size); then we fit Equation~\ref{eq_standardisation} (with mass-step) using 2, 3, or 4 $\beta$ values and compare to 1$\beta$, the standard case similar to \citet{Betoule14}.
+In this section, instead of fixing $\beta$ values for each SN based on simulated distributions, we perform cosmological fits to the SN sample allowing several free $\beta$ parameters to be directly inferred from the fit.
+Since it is impossible at present to derive an individual $R_V$ reddening law for every SN, and even less an individual intrinsic colour-luminosity relation, we allow $\beta$ to vary for a subsample of objects based on different observed parameters such as colour, host-galaxy stellar mass, light-curve width, redshift, and $B$-band magnitude at maximum brightness.
+For each observable, the whole sample is split into 2, 3, or 4 bins (divided according either to the number of SNe in each bin or alternatively to the bin size); then we fit Equation~\ref{eq_standardisation} (with mass-step) allowing 2, 3, or 4 $\beta$ values and compare to 1 $\beta$, the standard case similar to \citet{Betoule14}.
 The same fitting procedure described in Section~\ref{txt:montepython} is used --- that is, we minimise a likelihood that combines SNe~Ia with constraints from the CMB.